 But if you have the right intentions, there is absolutely no reason to be hesitant towards visiting.
-You’re not going to see pristine parks, spectacular high rises or beautiful cafes and restaurants… This is Africa for goodness sake!
+There are a lot of fun things to do in Nairobi… No, you’re probably not going to see pristine parks, spectacular modern high rises or perfect cafes and restaurants… This is Africa after all!

 What you will encounter however, is poor people with very kind hearts.
 They’ll welcome you with open arms and embrace you with a beautiful smile.
 What more can you ask for?

-We chatted to many locals during our visit, each saying that the media’s perception is completely falsified; crime is drastically decreasing and tourists are hardly ever targetted.
+We chatted with many locals during our visit, each saying that the media’s perception is completely falsified; crime is drastically decreasing and tourists are hardly ever targetted.

 They want us to come to their city!
 Tourism boosts the economy which is exactly what this area of Eastern Africa needs.